America’s Quiet Divorce

 Or am I only lovable in pieces?

 Divorce is our worst fear incarnate.
-He or she has seen everything about me and decides they want out.
-After really knowing me, they say, I chose wrong.
-I don’t want to be with you anymore.
+After really knowing me, he says, I chose wrong.
+I don’t want you anymore.

 I sat down to talk a bit more about the stigma of divorce in our churches and why it feels like a 'special stamp' of failure.
 You can watch that here